SMACAcademy/ArgoCD-Complete-Master-Course/2-Managing_Applications/7-4-ArgoCD_Sync_Progagation_Policy_Demo.md

     argocd app set prunetestapp --sync-option PrunePropagationPolicy=orphan
     ```

-    ### 4. Automatic Sync Policy
-    To set the sync policy of the application to 'Auto', use:

-    ```bash
-    argocd app set prunetestapp --sync-policy Auto
-    ```
-    This command sets the application's sync policy to automatically sync to its target state whenever the Git repository changes.

-    ### 5. Manual Sync Policy
-    To set the application to a Manual sync policy, use:

-    ```bash
-    argocd app set prunetestapp --sync-policy Manual
-    ```

 5. **Visualization**:
    - Use `kubectl get` commands to observe resource states in your cluster.